Mergevos/open-language/README.md

 ```

 Everytime a `SendClientMessage` was sent with this key as text, it will send the value.
+This also goes for `GameTextForPlayer`, `SendPlayerMessageToPlayer` and soon, I hope for `ShowPlayerDialog`.
+No new send functions, only hooks.
 Full example:
 ```pawn